bbauska/BI-JS-for-webdev/README.md

 Hi there.

-In the previous video we learned conditional statements.
+In the previous lesson we learned conditional statements.
 Now in this video we will learn about looping structures and specifically about for, while, and do-while loops.

 So let\'s get started.